cdapio/cdap/cdap-docs/developer-guide/source/getting-started/examples/count-random.rst

   }

-Deploy and start the Application as described in  :ref:`Building and Running Applications <convention>`
+Deploy and start the Application as described in :ref:`Building and Running Applications. <cdap-building-running>`

 Running the Application
 +++++++++++++++++++++++